 A Magical Christmas in Belfast

 Belfast at Christmas was an unexpected pleasure that I didn’t anticipate.
-We had an absolutely magical Christmas walking around the brilliantly decorated Belfast streets.
+We had an absolutely magical Christmas walking around the brilliantly decorated Belfast streets in Northern Ireland.

 Belfast is one of the hottest cities to visit these days.
 It has left the “troubles” far behind and has one of the hippest vibes on the planet.
 National Geographic Travel Magazine has declared that Belfast is an absolute “must-see” destination, and as a house sitter, I couldn’t agree more.